Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 # Credits

+I owe thanks to:

+* My mentor Miguel Martinez
+* Ben Kavanagh's webinar on Python
+* Deanna Sale for her help on centering the text in the terminal window.

 ## Code

 * All code has been written by Stephen D'arcy.
 Some inspiration was taken from W3 schools [W3 Schools](https://www.w3schools.com/python/)